 There are no lessons on Labour Day Monday, Thanksgiving Day Monday, October 31st Halloween, Winter Break, Family Day Monday, Spring/March Break, Good Friday, Easter Monday, Victoria Day Monday.

-Private students complete a CD Project!
+Private students CD Projects!

 Students are encouraged to participate in sharing music and performing for each other in our Recitals.

 Piano students are required to have an instrument at home to practice on.

 Purchasing a Keyboard?

 If you are planning on purchasing a keyboard there are a few things to consider: